discoleo/R/Stat/Mutagenesis.Models.md

 - Diploid organism: 23 pairs of chromosomes;
 - Females are XX, males are XY;
 - assuming equal size of all chromosomes and equal risk of mutation;
+- assuming chromosomes very large in size: all mutations are distinct;
-- chromosomal recombination can happen: chromosomes are split on average in 5 segments which can be swapped;
+- chromosomal recombination happens for each offspring: chromosomes are split on average in a number of segments which can be swapped (e.g. constant 5, or a Poisson process);
 - Note: different variants of models can be simulated;

 ## Fitness

-- individuals without any mutation are considered fir;
+- individuals without any mutation are considered fit;
 - lifespan of fit individuals: 40 years;
 - fitness decreases with number of mutations: e.g. decreased lifespan;
 - TODO: various subtypes of fitness functions;